Purchase commitment definition

 Purchasing Guidebook

-If the commitment cannot be cancelled, and is for a specific number of units at a fixed price, the buyer should report a loss if the market price of the items stated in the commitment drop below the price stated in the contract.
+If a commitment cannot be cancelled, and is for a specific number of units at a fixed price, the buyer should report a loss if the market price of the items stated in the commitment drop below the price stated in the contract.
+This loss should be recognized on the period in which the market price drops below the commitment price.

 Related Articles